A vacation to Rarotonga and the Cook Islands will change your life. Guaranteed. You see, I love the Cook Islands.

 In terms of the typical tourist activities, anyone who dare stay overnight, finds out fairly quickly that Hana really doesn’t have that much to offer.
 If you’re looking for casinos, bars, or any kind of nightlife for that matter then you probably came to the wrong place.
 But this is why people come to Hana.
 The lure of a true island escape.

 The Cook Islands Are the New “Old Hawaii”

 So why all this talk of Hawaii and Hana?
 Many Americans have heard or have visited Hana.
 While very few have heard of Rarotonga and the Cook Islands.
 It seems that just as Hawaii is popular with Americans, the Cooks are popular with New Zealanders.

 Additionally, Americans can relate to Hana.
 Hana is a good example of what “old” Hawaii use to feel like, especially on low tourist turnout days.
 This sensation of “old” Hawaii is alive and obtainable in the Cook Islands.

 The Journey Begins – Aitutaki

 The main island of the Cook Islands is Rarotonga.
-Flights on Air New Zealand fly nonstop from Los Angeles to Rarotonga on a weekly basis.
+Flights on Air New Zealand fly nonstop from Los Angeles to Rarotonga weekly.